 You’ve heard the phrase “judged by a jury of your peers,” plenty of times in your life.
-It’s a fundamental part of our judicial system: our judgement will be handed down by people just like us.
-However, for many students that same system doesn’t apply.
+It’s a fundamental part of our judicial system: our judgment will be handed down by people just like us.
+However, for many students, that same system doesn’t apply.
 Students often get “judged” and “sentenced” by people much older than them.
 Peer mediation seeks to change that.

-A typical peer mediation session will generally break down into six distinctive stages:
+A typical peer mediation session will generally break down into six distinctive steps:

 Step One: Parties Agree to Mediate

 This is crucial.
 The peer mediation process is all about mutual respect, cooperation, and Understanding.
 Nobody is “forced” into the situation, instead, parties mutually agree to mediate their problem so everyone starts out on a level playing field.

 Step Two: Parties Tell their Stories and the Mediator Gathers Points of View

 Mediators will let parties tell their sides of the story.
 If you’ve ever been in a restorative circle, you’ll notice some similarities.
 The goal is to get both sides of the story so the mediator can best understand the problem.

 Next, the students focus on what’s needed for resolution and what their interests are.
 These will likely be different than what we as teachers, educators, or just adults might consider!